Despite what the media may depict, people are innately good.

 Humanistic psychology is sometimes difficult to assess and has even been charged as being poor empirical science (DeRobertis, 2021).
-As opposed to common belief, the matter was not between being a qualitative versus a quantitative researcher; the matter was because of the belief that the outcome should be driven more by the participants rather than the researchers (DeRobertis & Bland, 2021).
+That is because of the uncommon belief that the outcome should be driven more by the participants rather than the researchers (DeRobertis & Bland, 2021).

 Fascinating Books on the Topic

 If you find this topic intriguing and want to find out even more, then take a look at the following books.

 1. Becoming an Existential-Humanistic Therapist: Narratives From the Journey – Julia Falk and Louis Hoffman

 If you’re interested in becoming an existential-humanistic psychologist or counselor, you may want to refer to this collection of therapists and counselors who have already made this journey.